President: David Anthony

 Career: Since graduating in 1992, Melissa has specialised in the area of wills, deceased estates and trusts.
 She is a member of the Law Society’s Succession Law Committee and co-editor of their publication The Last Testament.
 Melissa also contributes to the succession law modules for the post graduate legal practice courses run by the law Society and Flinders University.
 Melissa is a member of the board of a private foundation which supports the arts, education and medical research in South Australia.

-Why MDA: Melissa has always felt that the saying “those to whom much is given, much is expected” is something to live by and looks for ways to participate in the community.
+Why Muscular Dystrophy SA: Melissa has always felt that the saying “those to whom much is given, much is expected” is something to live by and looks for ways to participate in the community.
 Melissa’s father Bob had polio as a child and now suffers from post-polio syndrome.
 It was only after becoming involved with MDA that Melissa discovered the vast range of neuro muscular conditions covered by MDA and the fact that post-polio syndrome comes under that umbrella gives her further reason to do what she can to help.